BigLayoutData/wbld/README.md

 # Widget BigLayoutData Quickstart

-User-friendly furnishing widget for your apartment layout in Dubai.
+User-friendly furnishing widget for your apartment layout.
 We leverage AI and a database of floor plans to curate furniture sets from local stores that align with users&#039; layout, budget, and style preferences.

 ## Setup

-1. To start the setup process, you will need to obtain your ```YOUR_WIDGET_NAME```.
+1. To start the setup process, you will need to obtain your `YOUR_WIDGET_NAME`.
 Please email us at contact@biglayoutdata.com to receive this.
-2. Once you have your widget name, insert the following code within the ```<body>``` tag on your website:
+2. Once you have your widget name, insert the following code within the `<body>` tag on your website:

 ```
 <!-- BigLayoutData widget (widget.js) -->